sdsu-comp526/fall24/_sources/slides/module6-1_intro_to_fortran.md

       REAL :: x(n) ! declares an array of n real values called x
 ```

+- Note that in the example above we have used the `PARAMETER` keyword, which is used to assign a symbolic name to a constant.
+In many places, one just wants to assign a name to a particular value.
+For example, keep typing 3.1415926 is tedious.
+In this case, one could assign a name, say `PI`, to 3.1415926 so that one could use `PI` rather than 3.1415926.
+- To declare a `PARAMETER`, add `PARAMETER` in front of the double colon (`::`) and use a comma to separate the type name (i.e., `REAL`) and the word `PARAMETER`.
+- Following each name, one should add an equal sign (`=`) followed by an expression.
+The value of this expression is then assigned the indicated name.
+- After assigning a name to a value, one can use the name, rather than its value throughout the program.
+The compiler would convert that name to its corresponding value.
+- It is important to note that the name assigned to a value is simply an _alias_ of the value.
+Therefore, that name is not a variable.
+- After assigning a name to a value, that name can be used in a program, even in subsequent type statements.

+#### Restrictions

+- A symbolic constant must not be defined more than once in a program unit.
+- If a symbolic name appears in a `PARAMETER` statement, then it cannot represent anything else in that program unit.
+- A symbolic name cannot be used in a constant format specification, but it can be used in a variable format specification.
+- If you pass a parameter as an argument, and the subprogram tries to change it, you may get a runtime error.

 ## 5. Functions

 - Similar to other languages, in Fortran a function is a self-contained unit that receives some input from the outside via its arguments, performs a task, and then returns the result.
 - A Fortran function is a procedure whose result is a single number, logical value, character string or array.
 - This result can be be used to form a Fortran expression.